daszeal/daszeal.github.io/about.md

 I’m Peter Jiang, a high school student based in Virginia that goes by the online username Daszeal.

-I focus mainly on modeling and self-teaching astronautical engineering/rocketry using kinematic theory then testing my results in Kerbal Space Program.
+I focus mainly on modeling and self-teaching engineering/rocketry using kinematic theory (or, more recently, computer simulations) then testing my results in Kerbal Space Program.
 Some of my current goals are to perfect a model that can be used for launch vehicle reusability and spacecraft descent.
 All my theories are self-derived unless stated otherwise (via references or widely-known theorems).

 Most of my posts on this site will be sharing some of my findings or learnings, though I may throw in some random physics, astronomy, computer, or gaming related topics that I find interesting.